topeju/GpxRunParser/README.md

 Planned features
 ----------------

-* Create an index page that links each of the HTML files.
 * Apply styling to the pages (they are now very bare-bones).
 * Generate maps for each run, with color-coding by pace.